-With the label appearing on the packages of most all foods for the last 25 years, there is no doubt the label is among the most recognizable in the country.
-For that reason, the changes that were made at the start of this year were often overlooked as just another line of text.
+With the nutrition label appearing on the packages of most all foods for the last 25 years, there is no doubt Americans are very familiar with the label.

 Serving sizes tell a more complete story

 Our eating habits have changed since the labels were first introduced in the 1990s and because of that, serving sizes have been forced to change as well.
 The new label introduced in 2020 increases the font size of the “serving size” and “servings per container.”
 Now the serving size is not necessarily the recommended amount, rather it is the Reference Amounts Customarily Consumed (RACCs).
 This is the amount that people often actually consume – and the calories and other information reflect this.
 After all, the serving size dictates the quantities and percentages displayed for all other lines on the label.

 A good example of a product that has undergone serving size changes over the years is soda.
 In the past the serving was often 8oz, now you see it listed as 12oz in most cases.
 While increased serving sizes may give consumers the impression they should eat more than before, the updated calories, sugar, etc. that are printed on the package now offer consumers a better understanding of what they are eating.

 Sugar isn’t exclusively found in soda or sweet treats.
 There are plenty of cases of natural sugars being found in fruits or other products with natural ingredients.
 This is why a new aspect of the label includes the addition of “added sugar.”
 Listing the amount of sugar found in a product is nothing new, but this extra line displays what percentage of that sugar is added and thus not natural.